 3. Carb Cheating / Carb Creep

 Carb cheating / carb creep is another possible reason for weight loss plateaus.
 You have to be really disciplined and aware of all carbs you eat.
-It’s a little nibbling here and there of the forbidden foods, leading to a carb creep, so make sure you count all carbs.
-Dr. Eric Westman explains the ketogenic diet and emphasises that even eating mints may affect ketosis and weight loss results.
+It’s a little nibbling here and there of the forbidden foods, leading to carb creep, so make sure you count all carbs.
+Dr. Eric Westman explains the ketogenic diet and emphasizes that even eating mints may affect ketosis and weight loss results.
 Sometimes, even when a label says “sugar-free”, it doesn’t have to be “carbs-free”!

 4. Too Many Calories – Yes, They Do Count